 Anti-hypertensive medications, especially beta-blockers, are known to increase HRV in randomized controlled trials50.
 However, in cohort studies, participants using anti-hypertensives generally show lower HRV, likely reflecting a higher burden of cardiovascular complications [ref].
 Because beta-blockers target the autonomic nervous system, they may introduce bias in HRV measurements by interfering with the function we aim to assess.
 In sensitivity analyses in Studies I and III, excluding participants on anti-hypertensive treatment did not materially change the estimates.
 Therefore, we included these participants and adjusted for medication use in the full models.

 HRV levels are influenced by heart rate, as lower resting heart rate allows for greater variability.
 In Study I, we chose not to adjust for heart rate in our models, as this could introduce multicollinearity.
 Additionally, elevated heart rate is driven by increased sympathetic activity and may act as a mediator in the pathway leading to arterial stiffness.
 Our use of full-day recordings captures HRV during both rest and activity, providing a robust representation of autonomic function over a typical day.
 In contrast, heart rate correction may be more relevant for short-term HRV recordings, where standardized conditions can be affected by random influences such as time of day, smoking, or caffeine intake.
 These factors would have been relevant in Study III had we included HRV measures.
 In Study II, we included HRV measures pre-adjusted for heart rate, which accounted for part of the observed associations, particularly with heart failure and all-cause mortality, and to a lesser extent with ischemic-related CVD events.
-Similar trends were observed in hourly associations, where heart rate pre-adjustment had comparable effects on the outcomes.
+Similar trends were observed for hourly associations, where heart rate pre-adjustment had comparable effects on the outcomes.